Politics of Singapore: Constitution

 The sections on liberty of the person and freedoms of speech, assembly, movement, association and religion are all qualified by allowing Parliament to restrict those freedoms for reasons including national security, public health, and "public order or morality".
 In practice, the courts have given complete discretion to the government in imposing such restrictions.

 Part XII of the constitution allows the Parliament of Singapore to enact legislation designed to stop or prevent subversion.
 Such legislation is valid even if it is inconsistent with Part IV of the constitution.
 The Internal Security Act (ISA) is a legislation under such provision.
 In 1966, Chia Thye Poh was detained under the ISA and was imprisoned for 23 years without trial.
-Afterwards, he was placed under conditions of house arrest for another nine years.
+Afterwards, he was placed under conditions of house arrest for another nine years on the island of Sentosa.

 Elections and political parties

 Voting has been compulsory in Singapore since 1959 and there is universal suffrage.
 The legal voting age is 21.
-The Elections Department of Singapore is responsible for the planning, preparation and conduct of presidential and parliamentary elections and of any national referendum in Singapore.
-It is a department under the Prime Minister's Office.
+The Elections Department Singapore (ELD) is responsible for the planning, preparation and conduct of presidential and parliamentary elections and of any national referendum in Singapore.
+It is a department under the Prime Minister's Office (PMO).

-Paper ballots are still used in Singapore.
-However, there is a concern that voting secrecy might be compromised as ballot papers have serial numbers on them.
+Paper ballots are used in Singapore.
+Voting is secret, while ballot papers have serial numbers on them to safeguard against counterfeiting and voter impersonation.
 As stated in the Elections Department website:

 ballot papers can be examined only under strict conditions, and there are safeguards that make it extremely difficult to find out how any particular voter voted.
 After the count, all ballot papers and their counterfoils have to be sealed in the Supreme Court vault for six months, after which all the ballot papers and other election documents are destroyed.
 During those six months, these documents can only be retrieved by court order.
 The court will issue such an order only if it is satisfied that a vote has been fraudulently cast and the result of the election may be affected as a result.
 Our courts have issued no such order since elections have been held here since 1948.